feedhenry/fh-sync-js/README.md

 FeedHenry Sync Javascript client
 ========================

-[Note] This repository it's currently in development for production version please refer to fh-js-sdk npm module.
+Data synchonization javascript client.
+Library can be used for offline storage of mobile applications data.

 ## Required setup

+To use the sync client you need a sync server setup first see https://github.com/feedhenry/fh-sync .
 Sync client using default Ajax handler to call sync server.
 Server URL can be configured using following variables

 - cloudUrl - URL to sync server
 - cloudPath (optional) - allows to use custom endpoint for sync (defaults to `/sync/`)

 For example:
 ```javascript

 syncClient.init({
     cloudUrl:"http://localhost:3000",
     do_console_log: true,